University of Washington Logo

 Meaning and History

 In 1845, Governor Isaac Stevens proposed building an educational institution in Washington Territory.
-Some administration members supported the idea, and the approval came from strong financial motivation: they wanted to raise the state’s prestige and attract an influx of finances to Seattle.
+Some administrative members supported the idea, and the approval stemmed from strong financial motivation: they wanted to raise the state’s prestige and attract a flood of funds to Seattle.
 After lengthy settlements and construction, the college was opened.
 At the time, it was called the Territorial University of Washington.

 What is the University of Washington?